-Unless otherwise approved by the Provost, Deans, or designees, students enrolling in a Bachelor's degree program without an Associate's degree and/or with less than 30 semester hours of earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 101 (The Trident University Experience) in their first session.
-Students enrolled in an Associate's Degree at Trident will be required to enroll in TUX 105 (The Trident University Experience).
-In light of the importance of TUX101 and TUX105, and their correlation to student success, students will be required to successfully complete and pass the course before they are able to continue with other courses in the program.
-Tuition Assistance and Federal Financial Aid may be impacted with failure of courses.
+Unless otherwise approved by the Provost, Deans, or designees, students enrolling in an undergraduate degree program without an Associate's degree and/or with less than 30 semester hours of earned college-level credits from a regionally or nationally accredited institution will be required to enroll in TUX 101 (The Trident University Experience) in their first session.
+In light of the importance of TUX101 and its correlation to student success, students will be required to successfully complete and pass the course before they are able to continue with other courses in the program.
+Total tuition cost will vary where courses are failed and repeated.
+Tuition Assistance or Financial Aid may also be impacted with failure of courses.